cloudbytestorage/automation-core/README.md

 ## What is automation-core ?

-This is a DSL for scripting:
+This is a DSL for scripting.
+To understand the details behind this project, please read the docs @ [design thoughts](https://github.com/CloudByteStorages/automation-core/tree/master/touchstone/DesignThoughts)

 ### Features